 Figure 19: Relationship between the steel grade and the transition pressure

 The parametric studies also provided insight into the relationship between the amount of necessary applied curvature to cause failure and the level of internal pressure.
 According to Figure 10 the necessary applied curvature to cause loss of containment capability increases with the level of internal pressure, as long as the pressure is within the domain of compressive failure.
 Whereas, if the pressure level is within the domain of tensile failure, then the necessary curvature decreases with increasing pressure.

+Some of the limitations of our study include the fact that we use the same stress strain response for both the intrados and the extrados of the cold bend.
+We also use the same limit strain for all 3 grades.
+In addition, we are using an ideally curved cold bent pipe while in practice cold field bends do not have perfect curvature, but rather tend to be progressively kinked.
+In addition, our paper compares buckling mode and pressure for 3 pipe grades at constant D/t.
+Our future work will focus on investigating the effect of using more realistic stress-strain data for the intrados and extrados and different D/t ratios on the resulting transition pressure.
+In addition, the effect of using idealized geometry versus imperfect bends will be investigated.

 Acknowledgement